Green Home Improvements: Why “Fabric First” is the Only Way

 📌 The “Fabric First” Rule

-• Order Matters: Insulate first, generate later.
-Installing a Heat Pump in a draughty home is throwing money away.
+• 📉 Order Matters: Insulate first, generate later.
+Installing an expensive Air Source Heat Pump in a draughty home is literally throwing money away.

-• The Logic: Windows are responsible for up to 18% of heat loss in UK homes (Source: Gov.uk).
+• 🪟 The Logic: Old, inefficient windows are responsible for up to 18% of the total heat loss in UK homes (Source: Gov.uk).

-• The Goal: Reduce your home’s energy demand before buying expensive eco-tech like Solar or Heat Pumps.
+• The Goal: You must drastically reduce your home’s overall energy demand before buying expensive eco-tech like Solar PV or Heat Pumps.

 High performance triple glazed windows installed in a green eco-renovation

-Triple glazing is the cornerstone of a “Fabric First” renovation.
+Triple glazing is the absolute cornerstone of a successful “Fabric First” green home renovation.

-The UK is in the middle of a green renovation boom.
-Homeowners are rushing to install Heat Pumps, Solar Panels, and Battery Storage systems.
-While this enthusiasm is fantastic, many people are doing it in the wrong order.
+The UK is currently in the middle of a massive green renovation boom.
+Motivated by skyrocketing energy bills and environmental concerns, homeowners are rushing to install Air Source Heat Pumps, Solar Panels, and Battery Storage systems.
+While this enthusiasm is fantastic, thousands of people are doing it in the entirely wrong order.

-At KJM Group, we advocate for the “Fabric First” approach.
-This simple engineering principle states that before you change how you heat your home, you must first minimize the heat you lose.
+At KJM Group, we advocate strongly for the “Fabric First” approach.
+This simple architectural engineering principle states that before you change *how* you heat your home, you must first minimize the heat you *lose*.

-Imagine trying to fill a bucket with water that has holes in the bottom.
-You have two choices: turn the tap on harder (install a bigger heating system), or plug the holes (insulate the fabric).
+Imagine trying to fill a bucket with water that has large holes in the bottom.
+You essentially have two choices: turn the tap on much harder (installing a massive, expensive heating system), or physically plug the holes (insulating the fabric of the bucket).

-“Fabric First” prioritises the structural envelope of your home—walls, roof, windows, and doors—over “bolt-on” technologies.
-By sealing the envelope, you reduce the amount of energy required to maintain a comfortable temperature.
+The “Fabric First” methodology prioritises the structural envelope of your home—the walls, roof, windows, and doors—over complex “bolt-on” technologies.
+By sealing the envelope with high-performance glazing and insulation, you permanently reduce the amount of energy required to maintain a comfortable internal temperature.

-💡 KJM Pro Tip: According to the Energy Saving Trust External, replacing single glazing with A-rated double glazing can save you around £140 per year.
-Upgrading to Triple Glazing pushes these savings even higher.
+According to the Energy Saving Trust External, replacing single glazing with A-rated double glazing can save you around £140 per year on heating bills.
+Upgrading to ultra-efficient A++ Triple Glazing pushes these savings even higher, while significantly boosting your home’s EPC rating.

 2. The Physics: Why Heat Pumps Fail in Draughty Homes